AnastasiaRomanenko/Computer/README.md

 2. Electrical Circuit Closure:

     1. The closure of the switch closes an electrical circuit on the motherboard.
-    2. This circuit is connected to a __General-Purpose Input/Output (GPIO) pin__, which is used to detect the power button press, on the __System Management Controller (SNC)__, which is a specialized microcontroller responsible for managing power functions.
+    2. This circuit is connected to a __General-Purpose Input/Output (GPIO) pin__, which is used to detect the power button press, on the __System Management Controller (SMC)__, which is a specialized microcontroller responsible for managing power functions.
     GPIO pins can be configured as input or output pins.
 In this case, the pin is configured as an _input_ to detect the state of the power button.

         GPIO pins are typically configured with a _pull-up resistor_.
 It ensures that the GPIO pin is held at a _high voltage level (logical 1)_ when the button is not pressed.